Most athletes know the importance of hydration when running.

 - Duration of exercise

 Before you leave your house to go for a run, you should have at least 6 to 8 ounces of water.
-While you’re running, you should have liquids every 20 minutes during your run and drink smaller amounts frequently, as this will help your body to absorb the fluids better.
+While you’re running, you should have liquids every 20 minutes during your run.
+It’s better to drink smaller amounts frequently, as this will help your body to absorb the fluids better.
 Just water is great for shorter runs that won’t go over 60 minutes.

-If you’ve been running hard for 60 to 90 minutes, you would need to use a sports drink to replace electrolytes.
+If you’ve been running hard for 60 to 90 minutes, a sports drink will help you replace electrolytes.
 You can look at alternating between water and a sports drink, but you’d need to consider the conditions that you’re running in and the duration of your run.

 If you’re going to be running for longer than 90 minutes, then you’d need to use a sports drink that’s high in carbohydrates to maintain your performance.
+With that duration run, fueling becomes as important as hydration.
 There are sports drinks that provide both electrolytes and carbs, and they can also help speed up your recovery as well as increase your performance.